 Searching for an Alzheimer’s Cure

-Currently, there is no cure for Alzheimer’s, despite the number of people afflicted with this disease.
+Currently, there is no cure for Alzheimer’s, despite the number of people afflicted with the disease.
 Several treatments have been helpful in slowing and alleviating some of the symptoms, particularly confusion and anxiety, but nothing has been shown to halt the progression of the illness itself.
-While treatment and care for Alzheimer’s have been progressing, scientists are still at a loss for where to look to find an Alzheimer’s cure.
+While treatment and care for Alzheimer’s have been progressing, scientists are still at a loss where to look to find an Alzheimer’s cure.

 Some research has been done into nutritional and complementary medicine as a possible step toward an Alzheimer’s cure.
-The antioxidant Vitamins C and E, as well as the Omega 3 fats present in fish oils, have been shown to improve cognitive functions and to slow the progression of the disease.
+The antioxidant Vitamins C and E, as well as the Omega 3 fats present in fish oils, have been shown to improve cognitive functions and slow the progression of the disease.
 In addition, research is being done regarding the usefulness of the herb gingko bilboa in treating, preventing, or curing Alzheimer’s disease.

-One treatment that was thought to provide relief has, unfortunately, recently been refuted.
+One treatment thought to provide relief has, unfortunately, recently been refuted.
 The Women’s Health Initiative, one of the largest longitudinal health studies ever done, showed that Hormone Replacement Therapy does not have a positive effect on reducing the incidence or severity of Alzheimer’s.

 Experimental Alzheimer’s Research

 There is currently no cure for Alzheimer’s, but experimental Alzheimer’s research, with promising results, is being conducted.
-This research includes treatment through the caloric intake, vaccines and practical measures to aid those in the advanced stages of Alzheimer’s.
+This research includes treatment through caloric intake, vaccines and practical measures to aid those in the advanced stages of Alzheimer’s.

 Decrease Caloric Intake

-In conducting Alzheimer’s research it is important to thoroughly investigate each possibility in combating Alzheimer’s disease.
+In conducting Alzheimer’s research, it is important to thoroughly investigate each possibility in combating Alzheimer’s disease.
 One such research option includes the effects that decreasing one’s food intake and subsequent caloric intake has upon Alzheimer’s disease.

-Six months later the brains of the mice were examined.
+Six months later, the brains of the mice were examined.
 The findings indicated that the mice, fed 30 percent less food, contained higher levels of a specific protein.
 This protein was found to work against the aging process.
-Furthermore, upon examination, these groups of mice were also found to have significantly lower amounts of plaque and even indicated a reversal of plaque buildup.
+Furthermore, upon examination, these groups of mice were also found to have significantly lower amounts of plaque and even a reversal of plaque buildup.
 The lower amounts of plaque were attributed to the lesser quantities of calories ingested by the mice and the subsequent production of the aging fighting protein.

 However, a new vaccine has been developed for research purposes.
 The results have been encouraging with the immune system attacking the plaque-producing protein as anticipated.
 In addition, no adverse effects have been experienced by the mice.